Human Factors for Interaction Design (11054.1)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-This unit involves use of few on-campus facilities for projects.
-Hence, it is strongly recommended that you don't miss online tutorials where you will learn to use alternative tools to complete your projects.
+This unit involves use of on-campus facilities, it is strongly recommended that you attend the workshops where you will learn to use these facilities.

 Required IT skills